Brazil holds historic election with Lula against Bolsonaro | Politics

 Traditionally, the armed forces' involvement in elections has been limited to carrying voting machines to isolated communities and beefing up security in violent regions.
 But this year, Bolsonaro suggested the military should conduct a parallel count of the ballots.
 While that didn't materialize, the Defense Ministry said it will cross check results in over 380 polling stations across Brazil.
 Any citizen or entity is able to do the same, consulting a vote tally available at each station after ballot closure and online.

+After voting in Rio, wearing a T-shirt with the green and yellow of Brazil's flag, Bolsonaro told journalists that a clean election must be respected and that the first round would be decisive.
+Asked if he would respect results, he gave a thumbs up and walked away.

 Because the vote is conducted electronically, preliminary results are usually out within minutes, with the final result available a few hours later.
 This year, all polls will close at 5 p.m.
-Brasilia time, regardless of areas that are in later time zones.
+Brasilia time (4 p.m.
+EDT; 2000 GMT).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)